-Brazilian flutist Carlos Feller is currently pursuing a Doctorate of Music in Flute Performance at Florida State University.
-Feller holds a B.M. from The School of Music and Arts of Paraná - Brazil, and a M.M. in flute performance from The University of Southern Mississippi.
-Feller was a prizewinner in competitions such as the William T. Gower Concerto Competition at USM, state and regional rounds of the MTNA, the Flute Society of Kentucky Young Artist competition, and in 2011 was selected as one of the participants of the prestigious Young Artist Competition promoted by the National Flute Association.
-An enthusiast of new music for flute, Feller performed at the International Computer Music Conference in New Orleans, in the final round of the International Michel Debost Composition Competition in Curitiba-Brazil and in the 15th Biennial Festival of New Musical at Florida State University.
+Brazilian flutist Carlos Feller received his Doctor of Music degree from The Florida State University.
+He holds a B.M. from the School of Music and Fine Arts of Paraná – Brazil, and a M.M. in flute performance from The University of Southern Mississippi.
+Feller was prizewinner in competitions such as the William T. Gower Concerto Competition at USM, the state and regional rounds of the Music Teacher National Association, and the Flute Society of Kentucky Young Artist competition.
+In 2011, he was one of the selected participants of the Young Artist Competition promoted by the National Flute Association.
+An enthusiast of new music for flute, Feller performed at the International Computer Music Conference in New Orleans, at the International Michel Debost Composition Competition in Curitiba-Brazil, and at the XV Biennial Festival of New Music at Florida State University.
 Dr. Feller is Lecturer in Music at Ouachita Bapt.
 Univ. and adjunct instructor of flute at Arkansas State Univ.-Beebe.

 Ellen Johnson Mosley is the Visiting Assistant Professor of Music - Flute at Morehead State University and Principal Flutist in the Cave Run Symphony in Morehead, KY.
 She has appeared as a guest performer with the Kansas City Baroque Consortium and is a founding member of Traverso Colore.
 She previously taught at Concordia University in Austin, TX and served as the President of the Austin Flute Society.
 Ellen holds flute performance degrees from Florida State University, the University of Texas at Austin, and Wichita State University.
 Her modern flute teachers include Eva Amsler, Marianne Gedigian, and Fran Shelly.
 She has also performed in baroque flute masterclasses for Na'ama Lion and Barthold Kuijken. www.ellenjohnsonmosley.com